 Los Angeles Workplace Harassment Attorneys

-Serving clients throughout California
+Serving clients throughout California and New York City

 Harassment at work can be become a nightmare, especially if your boss is the harasser.
 You can bring harassment claims against your employer, your supervisor, and coworkers if they commit the harassment.
 Many forms of workplace harassment are illegal.
 You may be entitled to monetary compensation from a court of law if you endured harassment at your place of employment.
 If your employer terminated you for objecting to harassment, you may also sue for wrongful termination and retaliation.
 When harassment becomes so intolerable that you are forced to resign, you may bring a constructive discharge claim to court.
 Constructive discharge claims are in many respect like wrongful termination claims and permit the same remedies, such as damages for emotional distress and lost wages.
 The harassment laws generally permit you to seek attorney’s fees from your employer if you prevail in the lawsuit.